myduyen14125/nt-myduyen/README.md

 ### About me:

-💻 I'm currently studying at Da Nang University of Science and Techonology.
+💻 I'm currently studying at Da Nang University of Science and Techonology.<br>
-📈 I'm learning Frontend Web Development with JS and VueJS.
+📈 I'm learning Frontend Web Development with JS and VueJS.<br>
-👯 I’m desiring to collaborate on frontend web projects (though I just can provide small help but I'll do my best)
+👯 I’m desiring to collaborate on frontend web projects (though I just can provide small help but I'll do my best)<br>

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...